 If the Coordinator-General decides to compulsorily acquire the land, it is acquired according to the process set out in the Acquisition of Land Act 1967.

 Should statutory restrictions affect the ability of the proponent to complete the project in a timely way, the proponent and the registered owner may agree in writing that, despite reaching agreement on the purchase of the land, the Coordinator-General should acquire the land.

 Relationship to ‘infrastructure facility of significance’

-From 21 December 2012, proponents can no longer apply to have their infrastructure facilities approved as an IFS.
+Proponents can no longer apply to have their infrastructure facilities approved as an IFS.
 Instead, they must seek approval as a PIF.

 Projects previously approved as an IFS, or for which an application for approval as an IFS was made prior to the commencement of the amendments, remain subject to the former IFS provisions.